 Mid-Lease Inspections to the Rescue

 These horror stories from rental property owners on The Simple Dollar can put you off the very lucrative investment option of owning rental property.
-And there are more on sites like Maid Sailors, Tickled, and Brainy Penny.
+And there are more on sites like Maid Sailors and Tickled.
 There are solutions to the problems that renters can cause.
 One is mid-lease inspections.
 These are typically done three months after a tenant has occupied a property and then in intervals of six months.
 However, some landlords do mid-lease inspections every six months.
 The duration is flexible and will be specified in a rental or lease agreement.

 These inspections are very useful for both tenants and property owners.
 The main reason for carrying out a mid-lease inspection is to check that the tenant is doing their part in terms of maintaining the property in good condition.
 That takes care of the owner's interest.
 For the tenant, it is an opportunity to raise any questions or concerns about the property such as repairs that need to be done or improvements that can be made.
 Seemingly small problems like a broken smoke alarm, leaking pipe, or developing mold or mildew can become big problems like a fire, a flooded house, or ill-health.